 Though many refer to it as ‘animal therapy,’ animal-assisted interventions (AAI) have emerged as a transformative approach to therapy, education, and recreational activities that leverage the deep bonds between humans and animals.
 By incorporating live, robotic, plush, and/or virtual animals into various interventions, AAI aims to enhance physical, emotional, and social well-being.
-This blog post explores the multifaceted nature of animal-assisted interventions its different approaches, competencies, standards of practice and the profound impact it has on individuals with dementia and other neurocognitive disorders.

 Understanding AAI